cypress-io/cypress-docker-images/base/README.md

 cypress/base:centos7 | 6 | CentOS | [/centos7](centos7) | 3.10.10 | 🚫
 cypress/base:ubuntu16 | 6 | Ubuntu | [/ubuntu16](ubuntu16) | 3.10.10 | 🚫

 **note** Cypress no longer supports Node v0.12.x.
-Using 4.x image is not recommended, and we do not plan to release new versions of Cypress tested on Node v4.
+Using 4.x, 6.x images is not recommended, and we do not plan to release new versions of Cypress tested on Node v4.
 See [End-of-Life Releases](https://github.com/nodejs/Release#end-of-life-releases).

 ## Information